GreenTint/05_thirsty_33799188/README.md

 Beverage Haven — Node.js Web App

 A simple Express and EJS-based web application for a fictional drink shop business, Beverage Haven.
-It includes registration, product listings, a customer survey, and information about multiple shop locations.
+It includes customer registration, a survey form, and information about multiple shop locations, all styled in a light and dark blue theme.

 Features